okfn/opendataeditor/docs/source/contributing/development.md

 # Development

-Open Data Editor is written in PySide6, the official Python module from the [Qt for Python project](https://wiki.qt.io/Qt_for_Python), which provides access to the complete Qt 6.0+ framework.
+Open Data Editor is written in PySide6, the official Python module from the [Qt for Python project](https://wiki.qt.io/Qt_for_Python), which provides access to the complete Qt 6.9+ framework.

 You can refer to the [Official Documentation](https://doc.qt.io/qtforpython-6/) to learn more about it.
 (And it's a handy documentation to bookmark!)

 ## Prerequisites

-We are using 3.11.
+We are using 3.13.
 To start working on the project you need the following dependencies in your machine:

-- Python 3.11
+- Python 3.13
 - python3.11-dev (For PyInstaller)
-- Node 18+ (For this documentation page)

 ## Enviroment